 “Are we looking to privatize or not?”
 Davenport asked.

 Board members Ethel Seymore and Sharnell Morgan also questioned the intent of the resolution.

-Business Administrator Elisha Thompkins said this was an attempt to look at possible cost savings, but did not rule out future privatization.
+Thompkins said the move was an attempt to look at possible cost savings but did not rule out future privatization.

 “We look at costs on everything.
 There is a difference in going out to bid and awarding a bid,” he said.
 “I’m not saying down the road it’s not possible.”

-Davenport said he sees more places to save money in the administration than in the custodial staff, who he said are mostly all members of the community.
+Davenport said he sees more places to save money in the administration than in the custodial staff, whom he said are mostly all members of the community.